steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

                 Configure the VirtualBox VM to use <Bridged Networking>.
                 Find VM IP address using ifconfig.
                 If on an external network:
                     Add an entry to the hosts file.
                         C:\Windows\System32\drivers\etc\hosts
                         10.1.10.70 mrvm.com

                 Use Firewall on the VM to open port 80.
+            WSL
+                sudo service nginx start

         3D Graphics
             Firefox